October 21, 2019

 Another innovator, Framed Ewe, opened its fifth location this past May with a stand-alone store in Los Feliz (in L.A., the brand currently has shops-in-shops at Fred Segal Sunset and Malibu).
 “Selecting a new pair of frames can induce anxiety,” says Christy Kimball, who founded Framed Ewe with business partner Stephen Clark.
 “We want to make the experience as comfortable as possible.”
 One way in which they do that is by utilizing booths, allowing for a more private experience.
 Forgoing the big conglomerate, Framed Ewe works only with 100% independent companies, including SoCal names such as Garret Leight and Jacques Marie Mage.
 And this summer, the brand has partnered with L.A. brand Ahlem on a limited-edition metal frame.
 “People don’t realize the amount of design that goes into eyewear,” says Kimball.
 “They’re architecture, fashion, art and a medical device.”

-Photography Courtesy Of: the brands
+Photography by: the brands